Friday, February 4, 2011

 They are typically stones with strong veins and lines that create very geometric patterns that make your floor, walls or countertops much more interesting.

-Calacatta Gold (below) really shows its beauty when bookmatched.
+Calacatta Gold (below) really shows it's beauty when bookmatched.

 The factory that cuts and polishes the stone, needs to change the process when the slabs are bookmatched.
 Instead of polishing the same face of each slab, they alternate for them to bookmatch.
 This obviously implies an extra cost for the factory, so it’s really only done with expensive stones that, given their naturally formed veins and lines, look beautiful bookmatched.

 If you know you need your slabs to be bookmatched be sure to let your stone supplier know when you are selecting your slabs.
+The supplier needs to verify that they give you the correct slabs that bookmatch each other.

-1 remarks:
+1 comment:

 Jillian said...